Tickets

 Simply send the bot a DM message.

-The bot will again follow the logic from #how-to-create-tickets since there is only one handler, but if you have an open ticket, the bot will most likely ask you if you really want to send the message to the Server with your last active ticket.
+The bot will again follow the logic from Tickets since there is only one handler, but if you have an open ticket, the bot will most likely ask you if you really want to send the message to the Server with your last active ticket.
 If not, click Change Server.

 You can also reply to a message and as long as your message is a valid reply to a message from an open ticket, the bot will send your message directly to the server into the ticket.